 July 4, 1874: A 250th anniversary celebration was held on King Oak Hill to commemorate the permanent settlement of Weymouth.

 1875: Third Universalist Church of Weymouth, organized in 1853, erected a church building at the corner of Sea and Bridge Streets, North Weymouth.

-1876: On March 10, 1876 Thomas L. Watson, Alexander Graham Bell’s assistant, heard the first words ever spoken over the telephone: “Mr. Watson, please come here.
+1876: On March 10, 1876, Thomas L. Watson, Alexander Graham Bell’s assistant, heard the first words ever spoken over the telephone: “Mr. Watson, please come here.
 I want you.”
 This is the same Mr. Watson that started the Fore River Shipyard and for whom the East Braintree Public Library Branch was named.
-Mr. Watson and his wife are buried on a peak in Old North Cemetery, North Weymouth.
+Mr. Watson and his wife are buried on a peak in Old North Cemetery, North Weymouth, facing the shipyard.

 1877: The Weymouth Fire Department was established.

-1879: The Weymouth Historical Society was organized; it is governed by an Executive Board, headed by a president.
+1879: The Weymouth Historical Society was organized, governed by an executive board and headed by a president.
 The Civil War Soldiers Monument was completed on Burial Hill in Old North Cemetery.